 Potassium sorbate, though it prevents yeasts and molds from growing, it’s ineffective as a bactericidal.

 Essential oils won’t work for two reasons.
 Primarily, too much of the oil would be needed to be effective and large quantities of the oil might be unsafe.
 Second, it would be too expensive.
-That said, tea tree oil is often used as a preservative, but it can be irritating to skin.
+That said, tea tree oil is often used as a preservative, but it can be irritating to the skin.

 Sodium benzoate will prevent bacterial growth and is widely regarded as safe.
-In one study it’s been associated with skin allergies and DNA damage and that’s why it’s up here with the no no list.
+In one study it’s been associated with skin allergies and DNA damage and that’s why it’s up here on the no no list.
 It works best in lower pH formulations.

 All preservatives that contain parabens.
 These include: butyl-, ethyl-, isobutyl-, methyl- and propyl-.

 All preservatives that can produce formaldehyde or may otherwise cause harm these include DMD, Hydantoin, Imidazolidinyl urea and phenoxyetyhanol.